Last September 1st, 2023

 It was not until November of 1968 that the current name for the group was selected by the members from a choice of five with BRMNA getting more than twice as many votes as the second choice.

-A newsletter was started and with the help of an early recruit, Derek Moon, it was run off on a Gestetner.
+The first issue was in August 1968 as a Newsletter, and with the help of an early recruit, Derek Moon, it was run off on a Gestetner.
 Many a Saturday, Derek and Jim would get together in Derek's office to run off that month's edition.
+13 Newsletters were issued monthly until August 1969, number sequentially.
 Derek was also the first Secretary/Treasurer followed by Geoff Rowe and, currently, Dave Venables.

-Subsequently the JOURNAL has been edited by Geoff Rowe, Chris Vernell, Calman Szombathy, Graham Parsons, Garry Cornell and, currently, Peter Cunningham.
+Subsequently the JOURNAL has been edited by Geoff Rowe, Chris Vernell, Calman Szombathy, Graham Parsons, Garry Cornell, Peter Cunningham and, currently, Terry Hill.
 Each of them has been responsible for improving the quality of the JOURNAL with today's professionally printed versions being a far cry from the first efforts on the old Gestetner!

 Credit for much of the change is due to the combined efforts of Graham and our previous printer for many years, Ted Steel.
 They put countless hours of their own very precious spare time into making these improvements which we know from comments made when annual dues are sent in have been much appreciated by the members.
 Incidentally, each issue of the JOURNAL is put to bed by people who are more than fully occupied with their own jobs and demands of their families which is why, occasionally, they may be late.

-Of the first few members, five are still members: Brian Fayle and Geoff Howe (Ontario), Mike Hughes (British Columbia) and Jim Jones and Terry Nowell (Nova Scotia); six are deceased (Don Bain, Ron Bryant, Frank Carter, Jim Jarrett, Derek Moon, and Dave Perkins); one changed hobbies (Ron Campbell); and we have lost touch with the other three (George Harrop, John Inkpen, and John Roxborough).
+Of the first 15 members, three are still members: Geoff Howe (Ontario), Jim Jones (Nova Scotia) and Terry Nowell (Nova Scotia); we are aware of eight who are deceased (Don Bain, Ron Bryant, Frank Carter, Brian Fayle, Mike Hughes, Jim Jarrett, Derek Moon, and Dave Perkins); one changed hobbies (Ron Campbell); and we have lost touch with the other three (George Harrop, John Inkpen, and John Roxborough).

 And this trend seems to continue today with members joining and invariably remaining as members, which speaks volumes for the value that members feel they receive for their annual membership fees.